fchamroukhi/DECT-CLUST/README.md

 *the data folder in this repo is empty and need to be filled on local machines.*

-### Methods
+### Models and Algorithms

-Spatial Functional Regression Mixture Models for t+3d/t+2D image Segmentation:
+DECT-CLUST is based on a family of Spatial Functional Regression Mixture Models for t+3d/t+2D image Segmentation.

-We develop novel unsupervised learning techniques based on mixture models and functional data analysis (FDA) models to the clustering of DECT images.
-We design functional mixture models that integrate spatial image context in mixture weights, with mixture component densities being constructed upon the DECT energy decay curves as functional 7 observations.
-We develop dedicated expectation-maximization (EM) algorithms for the maximum likelihood estimation (MLE) of the model parameters.
-To our knowledge, this is the first article to 9 develop statistical FDA and model-based clustering techniques to take advantage of the full spectral information provided by DECT.
+It implements unsupervised learning techniques based on mixture models and functional data analysis (FDA) models to the clustering of DECT images.
+It designs functional mixture models that integrate spatial image context in mixture weights, with mixture component densities being constructed upon the DECT energy decay curves as functional observations.
+The developed algorithms are dedicated expectation-maximization (EM) algorithms for the maximum likelihood estimation (MLE) of the parameters of the constructed models.
+To our knowledge, this is the first article to develop statistical FDA and model-based clustering techniques to take advantage of the full spectral information provided by DECT.